akrherz/pyIEM/README.md

 ------------

-The codebase currently makes direct database calls with hardcoded assumptions of the hostname `iemdb` and database names.
+The codebase currently makes direct database calls with hardcoded assumptions of the hostname `iemdb.local` and database names.
 Someday, I'll use a proper ORM and software design techniques to make this more extensible for others!

 How to use NWS product ingestors